 - Evidence of current or pending project application to the relevant Institutional Review Board for human subjects and/or Animal Use and Protection Committee for animal subjects.
 A statement of use of these types of subjects must be included.

 - A comprehensive Budget outline in U.S. Dollars.
 It is recommended that no more than 10% of requested budget is indirect costs.
 If proposing a multi year project, include a budget sheet for each year in addition to a budget sheet for the total of the entire project.
 Including:

 - Salary and Benefits by Individual.
 Salary of Principal Investigator is not expected to be included.
 If it is, a detailed explanation must be included.

 - Patient Care Itemized by Type of Expense

 - Other, Itemized

 - Statements ofacceptance (templates to follow below)

-Please submit an electronic version of the grant application in Microsoft Word Document format with all attachments by midnight (US eastern standard time) February 15 to email@example.com AND mail apaper copy to the following address by the due date.
+Please submit an electronic version of the grant application in Microsoft Word Document format with all attachments by midnight (US eastern standard time) to email@example.com AND mail apaper copy to the following address:

 - Please send to: